 The short answer?
 Yes!
-Many methods of birth control, including implants, are entirely safe for breastfeeding mothers, and won’t hurt you or the baby.
+Many birth control methods, including implants, are safe for use during breastfeeding and won’t hurt you or your baby.
 Learning about the advantages of each method of birth control can help you decide which one to choose.

 With the hustle and bustle that comes with raising a baby, you might not have thought of pregnancy prevention yet.
 You’re in the middle of the newborn stage, recovering from birth, and just trying to figure out your new daily routine.

 The last thing you’ve even started to worry about is doing it all again!
 And sex may be the furthest thing from your mind.

 Even so, birth control after pregnancy is critical.
 We don’t stop being fertile just because we finally have a baby in our arms.
 It’s important to stay on top of pregnancy prevention.

 Birth control pills containing hormones are popular because of their effectiveness and simplicity.
 They’re easy to start, easy to stop, and perfect for a low-stress, low-cost way to avoid pregnancy.